lkoepsel/AVR_C/README.md

 ### serialio:
 Simple character I/O test using the UART.
 The USB cable is the only cable required.
 See note in main.c, as program won't work with specific combinations of a board and serial monitor.
 Adafruit Metro 328 and minicom for example.

-### Note on ISR: ISR(TIMER0_OVF_vect)
-The Timer0 overflow interrupt is used by tone() and sysclock_0.
-Each one has the ISR commented out using a *#define 0*.
-Changing the #define value from 0 to 1 will allow the ISR to be compiled into the specific routine.
-Be sure to change it in only one of the three routines, otherwise there will be compilation/linker errors.
 ## Serial Solutions
 #### In use
 * [Simple Serial Communications with AVR libc](https://appelsiini.net/2011/simple-usart-with-avr-libc/) Works well, integrated into avr-gcc to enable using printf, puts, and getchar.
 Uses polling which is slow and blocking.